 |➖||Be aware that by forcing the participant to take a particular stand, you run the risk of making them refuse to answer and thus losing their opinion.|

 The scale from 1 to 7

-Presenting a fairly large number of nuanced options, the scale from 1 to 7 is frequently used for scientific and sociological studies because it has very good statistical properties and a good granularity of responses.
-However, respondents are less accustomed to using it.
+Presenting a fairly large number of nuanced options, the scale from 1 to 7 is frequently used for scientific and sociological studies.

-If you would like advice on the most suitable format for your survey, please contact your account manager!
+If you would like advice on the most suitable format for your survey, feel free to contact your account manager!